walter7878/data-curriculum/probacausalinfer.md

 ### 1.5.
 [Data Science in Real Life (Coursera / Johns Hopkins)](https://www.coursera.org/learn/real-life-data-science#syllabus).
 In some units, nice high level material on experiment design, causality, among other topics.
 [Course Promo in YT](https://www.youtube.com/watch?v=9BIYmw5wnBI).
 ### 1.6.
 [Measuting Causal Effects in the Social Sciences](https://www.coursera.org/learn/causal-effects).
 ### 1.7.
 [A Crash Course in Causality: Inferring Causal Effects from Observational Data (Coursera / Penn)](https://www.coursera.org/learn/crash-course-in-causality).
 "We have all heard the phrase “correlation does not equal causation.”
 What, then, does equal causation?
 This course aims to answer that question and more!"
+### 1.8.
+[Probability and Statistics: To p or not to p?
+(Coursera / U of London)](https://www.coursera.org/learn/probability-statistics#syllabus).
+On the basic side, but ok in case you need a refresher on the fundamentals.